gazebosim/gz-math/tutorials/example_angle.md

 \snippet examples/angle_example.cc Create an angle

-There are some predefined angles such as:
+There are some predefined angles, such as:

 \snippet examples/angle_example.cc constant pi

-By the default all the value are in radians, but you can use the method `Degree` to convert it to degrees.
+By default, all values are in radians, but you can use the method `Degree` to convert to degrees.

 \snippet examples/angle_example.cc Output the angle in radians and degrees.

-The Angle class overloads the +=, and many other, math operators.
+The `Angle` class overloads the `+=`, and many other, math operators.

 \snippet examples/angle_example.cc The Angle class overloads the +=, and many other, math operators.

-Use the method `Normalized` to bounded the value between `-PI` and `PI`
+Use the method `Normalized` to bound the value between `-PI` and `PI`.

 \snippet examples/angle_example.cc normalized

 ## Ruby example

 This example will only work if the Ruby interface library was compiled and installed.
-Modify the `RUBYLIB` environment variable to include the ignition math library install path.
-For example, if you install to ``/usr`:
+Modify the `RUBYLIB` environment variable to include the Ignition Math library install path.
+For example, if you install to `/usr`:

 ```{.sh}
 export RUBYLIB=/usr/lib/ruby:$RUBYLIB